-We provide support to Zimbabwe’s wildlife in the Zambezi River Valley’s Protected Areas under the jurisdiction of Zimbabwe Parks and Wildlife Management Authority.
+The Zambezi Valley’s Protected Areas form part of the 13% land formally protected in Zimbabwe.
 These collectively include UNESCO’s World Heritage Sites, Biosphere Reserves and two Trans Frontier Conservation Areas.

 Abundant wildlife lives in the biodiverse and carbon-rich protected areas in Zimbabwe’s Mid-Zambezi Region, patrolled by wildlife Rangers who are on the frontlines of conservation.
 These areas face unprecedented challenges and threats as a result of climate change, socio-economic crises, illegal and unsustainable poaching of wildlife and harvesting of natural resources.
 Well-funded conservation interventions will bring long-term security to wildlife, through maintaining ecosystem balances, preserving important habitats, building resilience to climate change, and conserving natural resources.

 Towards securing and maintaining wildlife habitats and wildlife in the Mid-Zambezi Valley’s Protected Areas 12,282 sq km.